-An employee who is experiencing performance difficulties may request meetings with her or his supervisor at any time.
+An employee who is experiencing performance difficulties may request meetings with the employee's supervisor at any time.
 The individual does not have to wait for the supervisor to make the initial contact.

-An employee who is experiencing difficulty with meeting performance standards is encouraged to speak to her or his supervisor early and often regarding questions or concerns.
+An employee who is experiencing difficulty with meeting performance standards is encouraged to speak to the employee's supervisor early and often regarding questions or concerns.
 The College wants employees to consider the supervisor as a resource to assist in meeting performance expectations.